Erklärung zur digitalen Barrierefreiheit

 Applicable Standards

-We strive to make our website accessible in accordance with the following legal and normative frameworks:
+We aim to make our website accessible in accordance with the following legal and normative foundations:

 • German Ordinance on Accessible Information Technology (BITV 2.0)